scepman/scepman-docs/docs/scepman-configuration/optional/application-settings/static-validation.md

 **Description:** This setting further reduces the global ValidityPeriodDays for the Static endpoint.
 For example, you may define a low value like 10 days here and reduce the validity of certificates issued over the static endpoint, while still having a long validity for your regular client certificates.

+## AppConfig:StaticValidation:EnableCertificateStorage

+{% hint style="info" %}
+Applicable to version 2.3 and above

+SCEPman Enterprise Edition only
+{% endhint %}

+**Value:** _true_ or _false_ (default)

+**Description:** When requesting certificates via the static endpoint, SCEPman stores those requested certificates in the Storage Account in Azure if this is set to _true_.
+This will make the issued certificates appear in SCEPman Certificate Master, where you can view and revoke them.
+If set to _false_ or not set, SCEPman will not be store issued certificates and the certificates are visible only in the logs or if the SCEP client stores them somewhere.